Model projective twists and generalised lantern relations: Introduction

-Given a Lagrangian sphere $L\cong S^n$ embedded in a symplectic manifold $(M^{2n},\omega)$, there is a compactly supported symplectomorphism of $M$ called the Dehn twist along $L$, and denoted by $\tau_L \in \Symp_{ct}(M)$.
-Any Dehn twist $\tau_L \in \Symp_{ct}(M)$ is defined in a neighbourhood of $L\subset M^{2n}$ by a \emph{local model Dehn twist}; the standard Dehn twist along the zero section of the cotangent bundle $(T^*S^n,d\lambda_{T^*S^n})$.
-The construction and well-definedness of these symplectomorphisms rests on the fact that the tangent bundle to a sphere has a periodic geodesic flow, and the geodesics have a common period.
+Given a Lagrangian sphere $L$ embedded in a symplectic manifold $(M^{2n},\omega)$, there is a compactly supported symplectomorphism of $M$ called the Dehn twist along $L$, and denoted by $\tau_L \in \Symp_{ct}(M)$.
+The construction and well-definedness of these symplectomorphisms rest on the fact that the tangent bundle to a sphere has a periodic geodesic flow, and all geodesics have a common period.

-In their local model given by the cotangent bundle, Dehn twists have infinite order in the symplectic mapping class group $\pi_0(\Symp_{ct}(T^*S^n))$ (\cite{seidelgraded}), and in some cases it is known that a Dehn twist generates the mapping class group of the cotangent bundle--this has been verified for $\tau_{S^2}\in \pi_0(\Symp_{ct}(T^*S^2))$ in \cite{seidelgeneration}.

-In a global context, it is a non-trivial task to distinguish between a (power of a) Dehn twist and the identity in the symplectic mapping class group $\pi_0(\Symp_{ct}(M))$, especially because the smooth isotopy class of such a symplectomorphism is often trivial.

-The first non-local examples of Dehn twists symplectically non-trivial (in fact, of infinite symplectic order) were found in Seidel's early investigations (\cite{seidelknotted}, \cite{seidelgraded}).

-The emergence of symplectic Picard-Lefschetz theory apported a new range of methodologies that are currently widely used in the field to study symplectic mapping class groups.
-In this context, the remarkable feature that makes Dehn twists so important is that they are the class of symplectomorphisms that correctly codifies symplectic monodromy maps associated to nodal degenerations.
-Technically, this means that the monodromy of a Lefschetz fibration is isotopic to a product of Dehn twists along Lagrangian spheres of the smooth fibre (by the \emph{symplectic Picard-Lefschetz formula} (\cite{seidelong, seidelbook}).

-On the other hand, in the exact setting, any Dehn twist $\tau_L$ along a Lagrangian sphere $L\subset (M, \omega)$ can be realised as the monodromy of a Lefschetz fibration with smooth fibre $(M, \omega)$.
-In this case, the monodromy of an exact Lefschetz fibration can never be isotopic to the identity in the symplectic mapping class group (\cite{bgz}, \cite{bct}), so Dehn twists are an important source of non-trivial symplectomorphisms of exact symplectic manifolds.
+A celebrated feature that has made the study of Dehn twists particularly productive is the fact that Dehn twists occur as (local) monodromies of Lefschetz fibrations (\cite{arnold, seideles}).
+This important property has opened up new avenues to the study of symplectic mapping class groups using tools from (symplectic) Picard-Lefschetz theory, a strategy pioneered by the early work of Seidel (\cite{seideles, seidelbook}).
+The monodromy of an exact Lefschetz fibration can never be isotopic to the identity in the symplectic mapping class group (\cite{bgzfilling}, \cite{bct}), so Dehn twists obtained that way are indeed an important source of non-trivial symplectomorphisms of exact symplectic manifolds.